 In 1960, Peters in Queensland became part of Queensland United Foods.
 Competition between QUF and Petersville saw the Victorian company marketing its products in Queensland, for a time, under the brand name Penguin.
 In the 1980s, QUF and Petersville severed all ties with the Western Australian operation.

-The Peters Ice Cream operation has changed hands repeatedly since the mid-1980s, having been successively owned by the Adelaide Steamship Company, Pacific Dunlop, Nestlé, Pacific Equity Partners and, currently, R & R Ice Cream.
+The Peters Ice Cream operation has changed hands repeatedly since the mid-1980s, having been successively owned by the Adelaide Steamship Company, Pacific Dunlop, Nestlé, Pacific Equity Partners, R & R Ice Cream and, now, Froneri.
 A separate Peters Ice Cream business in Western Australia was bought by Fonterra in 2006 and then Nestlé in 2009.
-Nestlé continues to own some ice cream brands, such as Drumstick and Skinny Cow, which Peters manufactures under licence.
+Nestlé continued to own some ice cream brands, such as Drumstick and Skinny Cow, which Peters manufactured under licence.

 Michael Harden’s book Of a Nation, written to commemorate the 100th anniversary of Peters Ice Cream, is published by Hardie Grant.